 For $300 you can’t go wrong.
 The Sony UBP-X800M2 is a fully-capable 4k/HDR Blu-ray Disc player that can be used for either a Dolby Vision or HDR10 TV (or dual HDR TV if you can afford it!
 Also Read: Vizio’s 2019 4K HDR TV Lineup & Pricing).
 The player supports both Dolby Atmos and DTS:X and includes HDMI audio out so you can set up your audio system separately from video.
 One of the best features, albeit clunky at times, is the ability to listen to audio with wireless Bluetooth headphones (or hook up a Bluetooth speaker if you want).

-If you are looking for a bargain the older UBP-X700 is less expensive than the UBP-X800M2 and includes Dolby Vision support.
+If you are looking for a bargain the older UBP-X700 (2018) is less expensive than the UBP-X800M2 and includes Dolby Vision support.
 It plays 3D Blu-ray Discs, streams HEVC, MPEG-4/AVC etc., and supports Dolby Atmos, DTS:X and high-resolution audio formats.
 However, the UBP-X700 does not include Bluetooth.
 That means no wireless headphones.
 And, it is a smaller unit (12-3/5″ wide x 8-1/2″ deep) if you’re looking for the standard 17” rack system size.
-If those things don’t matter to you, right now the UBP-X700 is selling for $179 on Amazon (MSRP $249).
+If those things don’t matter to you, right now the UBP-X700 is selling for $149 on Amazon (MSRP $249).
+There is also an updated version of the Sony UBP-X700 (2019) that sells for $229 on Amazon.